 However, suppose the lease agreement contains any provisions that generate an additional benefit to the landlord of 10% or more of the profits of the Retail Marijuana Establishment.
 In that case, the landlord may be considered a “Beneficial Owner” in the business.
 Beneficial Owners are required to submit materials during the licensing and renewal process.
 Such Beneficial Owners may be liable for penalties incurred for the unlicensed sale of marijuana by the Retail Marijuana Establishment with which they are involved.

-What are Landlords Responsible for Related to Marijuana Dispensaries?
+What Are Landlords Responsible for Related to Marijuana Dispensaries?

 Landlords will remain liable to any entity from which they secure their financing for a mortgage when purchasing a building.
 Mortgage terms often include a provision requiring that the borrower, the property, and its use comply with all applicable laws, rules, and regulations.